 - CPU scaling in constant vs. increasing memory bandwidth scenarios: our test results

-- What to look for in buying a new computer
+- Scanning the market – what to look for in buying a new computer

 - An illustrated example using a CFX pump

 - Configuring a new or existing system’s memory for maximum performance

 - Including, the windows command to check your memory layout